valerixb/PandABlocks-FPGA/modules/singen/singen_doc.rst

 Full scale is meant to be +/- 1 in the scaled PandaBlocks representation (or signed 32-bit int if raw representation is preferred).

-80 dB SFDR; based on Xilinx DDS Compiler v6.0.
+Based on Xilinx DDS Compiler v6.0.

 -----------------------------------------------------